Gastrointestinal Endoscopy (cont.)

 - The doctor lubricates the endoscope and inserts it into your anus and advances it under direct vision.

-- You may be asked to change position during the procedure to assist moving the endoscope.
-The doctor will study your colon and rectum walls and reinspect them as the endoscope is withdrawn.
+- The doctor will study your colon and rectum walls and reinspect them as the endoscope is withdrawn.
 If necessary, surgeries may be performed.

 - You may feel uneasiness and abdominal pain.
 The procedure usually takes 15-20 minutes.
 Any surgeries will require additional time, depending on the type.